duhirwe/nbeats-generic-tf/README.md

 │   ├── __pycache__
 │   ├── __init__.py
 │   ├── basic_block.py         # Implementation of the basic block of the N-BEATS model
-│   └── nbeat_gen.py           # Implementation of the N-BEATS model generator
+│   └── nbeat_gen.py           # Implementation of the N-BEATS generic model
 │
 ├── utils
 │   ├── __init__.py